JModi16/Pilates/README.md

 * [CSS Check ](documentation/css-jigsaw-w3validator.png)

 ## Lighthouse Testing
 * Lighthouse testing was performed on all four pages.
 I was satisfied with the site results across all pages.
-I found the performance could have been better, which was impacted by images.
-I did try to compress and rename the images using Adobe Express Image Resizer, but that did not make much difference.
+I found the performance could have been better, which was impacted by the largest content paint(LCP) DURATION I did try to compress and rename the images using Adobe Express Image Resizer, but that did not make much difference.
+Lighthouse testing was performed using [Google Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) extension.

 * [Home Page](documentation/lighthouse-home.png)
 * [Classes Page](documentation/lighthouse-classes.png)
 * [Contact Us Page](documentation/lighthouse-contactus.png)